It’s no secret that running with asthma can be tricky.

 When to See A Doctor

-Keep in mind that a host of health conditions may mimic asthma and cause similar symptoms, making it important to get a thorough and accurate diagnosis.
+Remember that various health conditions may mimic asthma and cause similar symptoms, making getting a thorough and accurate diagnosis important.

 Ultimately having asthma shouldn’t stop you from pursuing your running goals and living a healthy lifestyle.

-And, in some cases, running with asthma can actually help your symptoms
+And, in some cases, running with asthma can help your symptoms

-By taking the right asthma measures, during, and after your runs, you can safely and comfortably keep on running and doing this sport to meet your training goals.
+By taking the right asthma measures during and after your runs, you can safely and comfortably keep running and doing this sport to meet your training goals.

-So lace up those running shoes and run with it.
+So lace up those running shoes and run with them.